esimov/asciibrot/README.md

 You can run the example in monochrome or color version.
 For the color version use `--color` or `-c`.
 For monochrome version use `--mono` or `-m`.

-You can build the binary version with the `go build github.com/esimov/asciibrot` command.
+You can build the binary version with `go build github.com/esimov/asciibrot`.

 ### Code example

-To generate different output you can play with values in defined in the main function:
+To generate different output you can play with values defined in the main function:

 ```go
 for {